drewarnett/pywinkeyerdaemon/README.md

 * add debugging function to report on all commands received

+## Thanks to:

+* Jeno Vago, HA5SE, for ideas and asking for features and trying things out.

 ## references

 These references may all be found on the web.